What is an Interview Session for a German Student Visa?

 - How much money is available for your stay in Germany?

-Answer: Give numbers of how much available money you have on your bank account that you will have on disposal in Germany for studies and living.
+Answer: Give numbers of how much available money you have on your bank account that you will have at your disposal in Germany for studies and living.
 The amount of money you present has to be in line with your “Finanzierungsnachweis”- proof of having enough money to cover your study and living costs in Germany.

 Tip: Be concise and sure about the amount of money you present, as it has to be realistic and in line with the costs of studying and living and supported by the needed documentation.